Coopydood/ultimate-macOS-KVM/README.md

 Or, you can find some in the included [docs folder](https://github.com/Coopydood/ultimate-macOS-KVM/tree/main/docs).

-## Help and Troubleshooting
+## Help and Troubleshooting Issues

 Alongside the tutorial and explanation documents, this project includes troubleshooting guides for a wide variety of issues - ranging from project issues such as those in *AutoPilot*, or other issues such as GPU passthrough.

-You can search for your problem and find solutions in the [**Issues**](https://github.com/Coopydood/ultimate-macOS-KVM/wiki) section of the project wiki.
+You can search for your problem and find solutions in the [**Issues and Troubleshooting**](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Issues-and-Troubleshooting) section of the project wiki.

 If an unexpected problem with the ULTMOS project itself arises, it may be a bug, and can be reported [here](https://github.com/Coopydood/ultimate-macOS-KVM/issues/new).